 Modern homes in Austin for buyers who think out of the box.

-Modern buyers are similar to progressive type, but have a flare for drama.
-These buyers are drawn to open floor plans and like mid-century, contemporary and trend setting designs.
+Modern buyers are similar to creative types, but have a flare for drama.
+These buyers are drawn to open floor plans and like mid-century, contemporary and trend-setting designs.
 They feel boxed in with too many walls.
 They like vaulted ceilings with a uniform tone between living areas.
 To some people, these homes look like office buildings, but to modern home buyers, they are dramatic and unique – a work of art in their own right.
+For these buyers, a downtown condo may be a fine alternative to living in the suburbs.

 The funny thing is that you typically don’t like what you grew up with.
-For example, I grew up in a mid-century modern single story home, but my brother, sister and I have always lived in 2-story traditional homes.
-I find this to be the case with more of my buyers than not.
+For example, I grew up in a mid-century modern single-story home, but my brother, sister and I have always lived in 2-story traditional homes.
+I find this to be the trend with most of my buyers.
 Maybe it’s the rebel in us or simply that we know deep down change is good.

 The starting price can be a little misleading when it comes to building a new home.
 Buyers often think that houses can be purchased at the starting price.
 In reality, every new home build has a starting and ending price.